Gas gangrene: Etiology

 Clostridium species produce more toxins and exhibit higher degrees of virulence than any other bacterial taxon.
 Clostridium infections are usually opportunistic, and occur in individuals with serious preexisting medical conditions.
 However, Clostridium infections are also known to occur in healthy individuals.
 Four species of Clostridium (Clostridium botulinum, Clostridium perfringens, Clostridium tetani, and Clostridium sordelli) are responsible for most human infections.
 Since Clostridium is an obligate anaerobe taxon, the bacterium infects hypoxic tissues, which have become anaerobic due to restricted blood flow, degradation of blood vessels, or atherosclerosis.
 Immunocompromised individuals exhibit higher susceptibility for infection and higher mortality rates.

 Virulence factors

-Members of the Clostridium species exhibit a plethora of virulence factors.
+Members of the Clostridium genus exhibit a plethora of virulence factors.
 Common virulence factors associated with gas gangrene include alpha toxin and theta toxin.
-Clostridium perfringens causes 80–90% of infections and produces both these toxins.
+The two toxins together can cause destruction of red blood cells in blood vessels, damage to the integrity of the blood vessels, and suppression of heart function.

+The key Clostridium septicum virulence factor is a pore-forming toxin called alpha-toxin, though it is unrelated to the Clostridium perfringens alpha-toxin.

+Clostridium sordellii can also produce two major toxins: all known virulent strains produce the essential virulence factor lethal toxin (TcsL), and a number also produce haemorrhagic toxin (TcsH).
+TcsL and TcsH are both members of the large clostridial cytotoxin (LCC) family.